kryz81/jsdays-svelte-workshop/exercises/8-component-communication/README.md

 #### Component communication with props and events

 **To do:**
 1. Connect components.
-App should still be responsible for project loading and management, budget amount and calculation of the sum of logged days
+The App component should be still responsible for project loading and management, budget amount and calculation of the sum of logged days